Hey, I’m Aarohi Doshi

 I design to make complexity human.

-With a background in psychology, design science, and behavioral research, I’m drawn to challenges that require systems thinking, empathy, and strategic problem-solving.
-My mission is to create tools that not only function well, but empower people, improve access, and support better outcomes in healthcare, research, and mission-driven spaces.
+With a background in psychology, design science, and behavioral research, I’m drawn to challenges that require systems thinking, empathy, and strategic decision-making.
+I focus on designing tools and services that don’t just function, but support access, trust, and better outcomes over time.

 Curious about my journey and what drives me?

-Since then, I’ve led projects across predictive health tools, research websites, intranet platforms, and service workflows, collaborating with clinicians, data scientists, and researchers, startup owners to align user needs with system goals.
+Since then, I’ve brought that perspective into projects spanning predictive health tools, research and clinical websites, intranet platforms, and service workflows, working closely with clinicians, researchers, data scientists, and startup teams to translate human needs into systems that are clear, usable, and sustainable.